techbrett/OfficeDocs-SkypeForBusiness/Teams/call-sharing-and-group-call-pickup.md

 - A user can only own one call group.
 - Each call group can have up to 25 users.
 - A user can be a member of up to 25 call groups.
-- If you add more than 5 members to a call group, the ring order automatically switches to "Everyone at once."
+- If you add more than five members to a call group, the ring order automatically switches to "Everyone at once."

-Note that mobile devices will only get notified if they're set for banner and ringtone.
+Mobile devices are only notified if they're set for banner and ringtone.

 ## Enable the use of group call pickup